How I Build and Run This Website January 15, 2026

 "${@:-help}"

-• You can compose commands (build_docker calls _build internally)
+• Commands compose cleanly (build_docker calls _build)

-• No external task runner to install
+• No external task runner

 ┌─────────────────────────────────────────────────────────┐